arrowhead-f/x509-profile/proposal.md

 #### 2.1.2.3 `signature`

-The cryptographic signature algorithm used to produce `signatureValue` of `Certificate` and any parameters made relevant by the algorithm type.
-Examples of algorithms could be _RSA with SHA256_ or _ED25519_.

 This field must contain the same algorithm as the `signatureAlorithm` field in the `Certificate`, as described in Section 2.1.1.2.

 #### 2.1.2.4 `issuer`

 The DN of the issuer of the certificate in question.
-More specifically, this field contains a copy of the `subject` field of Section 2.1.2.6 from the issuer's certificate.
+More specifically, this field contains an exact copy of the `subject` field of Section 2.1.2.6 from the certificate of its issuer.

 #### 2.1.2.5 `validity`